CONNECT WITH me ON INSTAGRAM

 Written by Kieran Proctor

-Don’t travel without comprehensive medical insurance.
-Argentina is in the process of relaxing its travel restrictions.
-But that doesn’t mean ...
+Don’t travel to Argentina without comprehensive medical insurance.
+Argentina has relaxed its travel restrictions.
+But that doesn’t mean you can ...

-Don’t travel without comprehensive medical insurance.
-Argentina is in the process of relaxing its travel restrictions.
+Don’t travel to Argentina without comprehensive medical insurance.
+Argentina has relaxed its travel restrictions.
 But that doesn’t mean you can forgo travel insurance.

 You should never travel abroad without being covered by comprehensive emergency medical insurance.
-Whether its Argentina or another country, always have travellers medical insurance.
+Whether it’s Argentina, or another country, you should always have travel insurance.

-In this article I’ll break down the two main areas of travel insurance.
+In this article, I’ll break down the two main areas of travel insurance.
 What I’ll call ‘medical’ and ‘other’ for the purposes of this article.
-With the most important type of travel insurance always being travellers medical insurance.
+With the most important type of travel insurance always being travelers medical insurance.

 Argentina Travel Insurance FAQ